Gammelgården Museum

 Traditionally, crispbreads were baked just twice a year: following harvest and again in the spring when frozen river waters began to flow.
 The slim crispbread that is common today originated in eastern Värmland.

-Categories: All, Kitchen, Tools Tags: artifact, baking, crispbread, crispbreads, dough docker, kitchen, Knäckebröd, Swedish, tool, Värmland
+Categories: All Artifacts, Kitchen, Tools Tags: artifact, baking, crispbread, crispbreads, dough docker, kitchen, Knäckebröd, Swedish, tool, Värmland

 • Facebook